lupin4/shadertutorialseries/README.md

 # Shader Tutorial Series
-source code for the YouTube series
+source code for the YouTube series from Lewis Lepton